-- Live on campus, minutes from class and clinicals
+- Live on campus, minutes from classes and clinicals

 - Each unit fully furnished with modern amenities

-Living on-campus is a significant part of the College experience.
-Through collaborative relationship with Oakwood Management Company, apartment style living is available to Mount Carmel College of Nursing students—adjacent to the College.
-The apartments combine convenient location, modern amenities, and social opportunities.
+Living on campus is a significant part of the College experience.
+Through a collaborative relationship with Oakwood Management Company, apartment-style living is available to Mount Carmel College of Nursing students adjacent to the College.
+The apartments combine convenient location, modern amenities and social opportunities.

-Imagine being just a few minutes’ walk from class and the library; a short drive to restaurants, activities, and events in downtown Columbus; and surrounded by classmates to socialize and study with.
+Imagine being just a few minutes’ walk from class and the library; a short drive to restaurants, activities and events in downtown Columbus; and surrounded by classmates to socialize and study together.

 MCCN students who reside in the apartments have a unique advantage in that every one of them is studying nursing—there is always someone around who can help you find the answer to your question and help you study for upcoming exams.